Own-Data-Privateer/hoardy-web/firefox/README.md

 # What?

-Just a tiny patch for Firefox that makes it to always give raw requestBody to the extensions.
+Just a tiny patch for Firefox that makes it always give raw requestBody to the extensions.